bluesky-social/indigo/cmd/tap/README.md

 ### Per-Repo Ordering Rules

-Nexus offloads cursor management and takes care of delivery guarantees.
+Tap offloads cursor management and takes care of delivery guarantees.
 Events are delivered *at least once*.
-Events may be delivered more than once if Nexus crashes and restarts before receiving an ack for a given event or if the event times out before being acked (default 10s).
+Events may be delivered more than once if Tap crashes and restarts before receiving an ack for a given event or if the event times out before being acked (default 10s).

 There is no global ordering of events across repos.
-However Nexus will ensure ordering within each repo and will avoid sending the next event until the previous event has completed processing.
+However Tap will ensure ordering within each repo and will avoid sending the next event until the previous event has completed processing.

 Events for the same repo are delivered with strict ordering: